rendyrey/evermos-backend/README.md

 11. If you encounter any problems, you could try to clear cache and clear config.
 12. If you encounter any error on jwt, generate jwt secret key with `php artisan jwt:secret`

+# The business process
+1. User Login on {{host}}/auth/login
+2. User see product list on {{host}}/list-products
+3. User add product to basket (can 1 product by default or you can defined the quantity)
+4. User see the list of product on baskket (products that have been added to basket)
+5. User do the checkout
+6. User process the payment
+7. Send the package
+8. Received the package
+9. Complete the transaction
+misc: you can see list of all transactions by status (waiting payment, paid, sent, received, completed)